Kevin Barry (boxer)

-Kevin Michael Joseph Barry (born 10 October 1959) is a New Zealand former boxer, boxing trainer, manager and occasional commentator.
+Kevin Michael Joseph Barry (born 10 October 1959) is a New Zealand former amateur boxer, boxing trainer, manager and occasional commentator.
 He is the son of noted boxing trainer Kevin Barry Sr.

 Amateur career

 Kevin Barry's first international success was a bronze medal at the 1982 Brisbane Commonwealth Games in the Light Heavyweight division.

 Barry was the first boxer in 56 years to win a medal at the Olympic Games for New Zealand.